ABOUT

 • The EAC may recommend new CPT codes broadly relevant to molecular pathology.

-• The EAC drafts AMP reimbursement policy positions for Board approval when appropritate The EAC meets monthly by conference call, by frequent electronic communication, and may conduct AMP-supported in person meetings of the full committee or Committee-initiated workgroups during the year for projects or initiatives as needed.
+• The EAC drafts AMP reimbursement policy positions for Board approval when appropriate.
+The EAC meets monthly by conference call, by frequent electronic communication, and may conduct AMP-supported in person meetings of the full committee or Committee-initiated workgroups during the year for projects or initiatives as needed.
 Under normal circumstances, the committee meets in person before the annual meeting.
 The President may direct that meetings occur virtually.

 • EAC members often have assignments between monthly meetings, and items of interest as well as materials to review and comment upon electronically are circulated regularly.